-This tangy and sweet Raspberry Curd is perfect as is, eaten by spoonfuls.
-Creamy raspberry curd makes for a delicious filling for cakes, tarts and even cookies.
-It pairs nicely with chocolate, meringues, pound cake, and I often add a few tablespoons into my yogurt, too.
+This tangy and sweet Raspberry Curd is perfect, eaten by spoonfuls.
+Creamy raspberry curd makes a delicious filling for cakes, tarts, and even cookies.
+It pairs nicely with chocolate, meringues, and pound cake, and I often add a few tablespoons into my yogurt, too.

 For plain fruit puree I cooked together 12oz. frozen raspberries with 1/4 cup water, until very soft.
 Then I used my immersion blender to break up soft raspberries into a more manageable, somewhat smoother texture.
 Press the mixture through a fine mesh sieve.